Lambeg drum: Origin

 The name comes from the village of Lambeg, County Antrim, which is situated ten miles southwest of Belfast and two miles from Lisburn.
-Tradition has it, that it was in the Lambeg area that the instrument was first played with canes.
-The drum is sometimes also called "tibbies", "slashers", or "killymans".
+Tradition has it that it was in the Lambeg area that the instrument was first played with canes.
+The drum is sometimes also called "tibbies", "slashers" or "killymans".

 Construction

 The Lambeg drum's shell is generally made of oak.
-Lambeg drum heads are goat skins, they are very thin and strong, and of even thickness and consistency all over as far as possible.
+Lambeg drum heads are goat skins, they are very thin and strong, and of even thickness and consistency as far as possible.
 A Lambeg skin will also receive "special" treatment that is a secret to each maker.
 Because of their qualities they are also sometimes used for smaller drums such as bodhráns.

 The Lambegs are different from other large drums in the quality of their tone.
-The thin heads are pulled tighter and tighter until the tone is bright and hard.
+The thin heads are pulled tight until the tone is bright and hard.
 There are no mechanical screws on the drums.
 The heads are held on with a wooden rim and, traditionally, linen ropes.